Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Extended Data Figures

 \suppfigsection{Effect of longer state buffer length on axonal delay distributions} {sup1}

 A longer state buffer length ($\theta$) partially absorbs the temporal span that would otherwise be handled by longer axonal delays.
 The panels show the learned delay distributions as $\theta$ increases while all other settings are held the same.
 As $\theta$ grows, the probability mass shifts toward shorter delays.
+The vertical line in the dashed line represents the average delay.

 \suppfigsection{Vanilla spiking neurons struggle with long-term credit assignment} {sup2}

 To clearly assess long-range credit assignment, we adapt the strictly last-timestep supervision.
 We examined how gradients propagate through time in the dual-memory pathway spiking network (DMP-SNN) and feedforward SNN (FSNN). \textbf{a,} Computational graph unrolled through time for a spiking neuron during backpropagation through time (BPTT).
 Red arrows denote the slow gradient pathway visualised in \textbf{b}. \textbf{b,} Normalised gradient magnitude traced from the terminal loss back to the first hidden layer for PS-MNIST, S-MNIST, SHD, and SSC.
 Solid lines show the mean and shaded regions indicate the s.e.m. across a random batch (batch size = 256).
 Under this strict supervision regime, the {DMP-SNN} maintains a broad temporal tail, reflecting stable long-range credit assignment through its slow memory pathway, whereas the feedforward baseline decays rapidly, relying solely on fast membrane dynamics.